xcore/sc_crypto/README.rst

 =================

 This repo contains modules implementing various standard crypto algorithms.
-At present - only SHA256 is implemented at chunk level.
+At present - only SHA256 is implemented.
+The core of the algorith, has been hand-optimised, there is some waste in the interface routines that ought to be optimised too.

 Known Issues